Heat stroke: Treatment

 Treatment of heat stroke involves rapid mechanical cooling along with standard resuscitation measures.

 The body temperature must be lowered quickly via conduction, convection, or evaporation.
+During cooling, the body temperature should be lowered to less than 39 degrees Celsius, ideally less than 38-38.5 degrees Celsius.

-The person should be moved to a cool area, such as indoors or to a shaded area.
+In the field, the person should be moved to a cool area, such as indoors or to a shaded area.
 Clothing should be removed to promote heat loss through passive cooling.
 Conductive cooling methods such as ice-water immersion should also be used, if possible.
 Evaporative and convective cooling by a combination of cool water spray or cold compresses with constant air flow over the body, such as with a fan or air-conditioning unit, is also an effective alternative.
-The person should not be wrapped in wet towels or clothing as this can act as insulation and increase the body temperature.

-Aggressive ice-water immersion remains the gold standard for life-threatening heat stroke.
+In hospital mechanical cooling methods include ice water immersion, infusion of cold intravenous fluids, placing ice packs or wet gauze around the person, and fanning.
+Aggressive ice-water immersion remains the gold standard for exertional heat stroke and may also be used for classic heat stroke.
 This method may require the effort of several people and the person should be monitored carefully during the treatment process.
-Immersion should be avoided for an unconscious person, but if there is no alternative, the person's head must be held above water.
+Immersion should be avoided for an unconscious person but, if there is no alternative, it can be applied with the person's head above water.
+A rapid and effective cooling usually reverses concomitant organ dysfunction.

 Immersion in very cold water was once thought to be counterproductive by reducing blood flow to the skin and thereby preventing heat from escaping the body core.
 However, research has shown that this mechanism does not play a dominant role in the decrease in core body temperature brought on by cold water.

 Dantrolene, a muscle relaxant used to treat other forms of hyperthermia, is not an effective treatment for heat stroke.

-Hydration is important in cooling the person.
-In mild cases of concomitant dehydration, this can be achieved by drinking water, or commercial isotonic sports drinks may be used as a substitute.
-In either exercise- or heat-induced dehydration, electrolyte imbalance can result, and can be worsened by excess consumption of water.
-Hyponatremia can be corrected by intake of hypertonic fluids.
-Absorption is rapid and complete in most people but if the person is confused, unconscious, or unable to tolerate oral fluid, then an intravenous drip may be necessary for rehydration and electrolyte replacement.
+Antipyretics such as aspirin and acetaminophen are also not recommended as a means to lower body temperature in the treatment of heat stroke and their use may lead to worsening liver damage.

+A cardiopulmonary resuscitation (CPR) may be necessary if the person goes into cardiac arrest.

 The person's condition should be reassessed and stabilized by trained medical personnel.
-The person's heart rate and breathing should be monitored, and cardiopulmonary resuscitation (CPR) may be necessary if the person goes into cardiac arrest.
+And the person's heart rate and breathing should be monitored.
+IV fluid resuscitation is usually needed for circulatory failure and organ dysfunction and is also indicated if rhabdomyolysis is present.
+In severe cases hemodialysis and ventilator support may be needed.